Spiritualism (movement): Evolution

-Oliver Lodge also promoted a version of spiritual evolution in his books Man and the Universe (1908), Making of Man (1924) and Evolution and Creation (1926).
-The spiritualist element in the synthesis was most prominent in Lodge's 1916 book Raymond, or Life and Death which revived a large interest for the public in the paranormal.
+Oliver Lodge also promoted a version of spiritual evolution in his books Man and the Universe (1908), Making of Man (1924), and Evolution and Creation (1926).
+The spiritualist element in the synthesis was most prominent in Lodge's 1916 book, Raymond, or Life and Death, which revived a large interest in the paranormal among the public.

+Allan Kardec promoted a version of spiritualism, Spiritism, which combined spiritual evolution with reincarnation, popularized by French romantic socialists.
+Spiritism also established a peculiar relationship with the philosophy of Positivism.
+While Positivism rejected theological and metaphysical explanations, valuing only empirical and scientific knowledge, Kardec sought to integrate this vision with the belief in the existence of the spirit and in communication with the dead.
+Thus, Spiritism presented itself as a "Positive Faith", attempting to reconcile the rational and investigative method of Positivism with the belief in the immortality of the soul and in reincarnation.
+Kardec appropriated the scientific language of the time to give legitimacy to his doctrine, structuring it as a kind of "spiritual science" that offered evidence of life after death and promoted a reforming morality in a context of social and religious crisis in the 19th century.

 After the 1920s

-After the 1920s, Spiritualism evolved in three different directions, all of which exist today.
+After the 1920s, spiritualism evolved in three different directions, all of which exist today.

 Syncretism

 The first of these continued the tradition of individual practitioners, organised in circles centered on a medium and clients, without any hierarchy or dogma.
-Already by the late 19th century Spiritualism had become increasingly syncretic, a natural development in a movement without central authority or dogma.
-Today, among these unorganised circles, Spiritualism is similar to the new age movement.
+Already by the late 19th century spiritualism had become increasingly syncretic, a natural development in a movement without central authority or dogma.
+Today, among these unorganised circles, spiritualism is similar to the new age movement.
 However, theosophy, with its inclusion of Eastern religion, astrology, ritual magic and reincarnation, is an example of a closer precursor of the 20th-century new age movement.
-Today's syncretic Spiritualists are quite heterogeneous in their beliefs regarding issues such as reincarnation or the existence of God.
+Today's syncretic spiritualists are quite heterogeneous in their beliefs regarding issues such as reincarnation or the existence of God.
 Some appropriate new age and neo-pagan beliefs, while others call themselves "Christian spiritualists", continuing with the tradition of cautiously incorporating spiritualist experiences into their Christian faith.